shevious/DeepFake_FaceSwap/README.md

 # DeepFake 101: Face Swap

-This is a code respoitory for GradientCrescent's tutorial on the generation of a simple DeepFake, known as a Face-Swap.
-Based on Ovalery16's implementation of Shoanlu's original DeepFake FaceSwap prject, optimized for Google Colaboratory and improved computational speed given the low resolution of possible source images.
+This is a code repository for GradientCrescent's tutorial on the generation of a simple DeepFake, known as a Face-Swap.
+Based on Ovalery16's implementation of Shoanlu's original DeepFake FaceSwap prject, we've optimized for Google Colaboratory as a stand-alone module, aiming for maximum intutiveness, user-friendliness, and overall computational speed.

 ## Structure
 The are three Ipython Notebooks in this repository:

-	1. Training data generation.ipynb
+	1. Data Preprocessing.ipynb
-	2. Train.ipynb
+	2. Training.ipynb
-	3. Prediction.ipynb
+	3. Generation.ipynb

 ## Dataset